engrit-illinois/Get-DiskInfo/README.md

 It's intended for a fast glance at disk space health of multiple machines.
 It's very fast, except when it tries to contact machines which don't respond.

 This is a more PowerShell-idiomatic re-write of [Get-DiskSpace](https://github.com/engrit-illinois/Get-DiskSpace).
-It adds support for returning data about multiple disks and volumes from individual computers, but it drops support for logging and custom highlighting of low-diskspace results.
+It adds support for returning data about multiple disks and volumes from individual computers, but it drops support for logging, custom highlighting of low-diskspace results, and PowerShell 5.1.

 # Requirements
 PowerShell 7+ due to the use of `ForEach-Object -Parallel`.